Funding Opportunities & Awards

 - Involve faculty from at least two UVM departments (with at least one with a primary appointment in the College of Arts and Sciences).

 - Be interdisciplinary in nature and integrate a service, internship, or research/creative hands-on activity into the curriculum.

 - Define specific learning outcomes and how they will be assessed and evaluated.

-- Be ready to be included in the Schedule of Courses for AY 14-15.
+- (Important): specification semester/year when the course will be ready to be included in the Schedule of Courses

 Proposals will be reviewed according to the following:

 - Quality of the experience: Depth, uniqueness, and potential impact of the learning experience for the individual student and groups of students, if appropriate.

 - Congruence of the experience: Extent to which the proposed experience fits the goals and mission of the curriculum and programs with which it is associated (alignment and quality of learning objectives, as well as assessment of learning objectives).